capoyon/base-number-calculator/README.md

 # Base number calculator

-A simple base number calculator that can add binary, decimal or octal simple postfix function.
+A simple base number calculator that can add binary, decimal or octal infix notation